Communicative competence ability. Communicative competence. Communication competencies of a business person

 communicative

-to transfer in-
+to the transfer of information

 competence,